Neutis/neutis-docs/docs/examples/uart.md

 |UART2|/dev/ttyS2|PA0|PA1
 |UART3|/dev/ttyS3|PA13|PA14

-In this example we are going to perform a loopback test by sending data to a TX pin and receiving on the RX pin of the UART2 port.
+In this example, we are going to perform a loopback test by sending data to a TX pin and receiving on the RX pin of the UART2 port.

-First, short the UART2 pins PA0 and PA1 as shown in the picture:
+Firstly, short the UART2 pins PA0 and PA1 as shown in the picture:

 <div style="text-align: center;"><img src="../../img/examples/shorted_uart_pins.png" style="width: 700px;"></div><br>